Yuxia Wang

 Hi, I am Yuxia Wang (王宇侠 in Chinese).

-I am currently a postdoctoral researcher at MBZUAI NLP department, working with Prof. Preslav Nakov.
-I will be joining INSAIT in Sofia as a tenure-track Assistant Professor starting in Fall 2025.
-Prior to this, I completed my PhD at The University of Melbourne in January 2023, under the guidance of Prof. Tim Baldwin and Prof. Karin Verspoor.
+I am currently a tenure-track Assistant Professor at INSAIT in Sofia.
+Prior to this, I was a postdoctoral researcher at MBZUAI NLP department, working with Prof. Preslav Nakov.
+I completed my PhD at The University of Melbourne in January 2023, under the guidance of Prof. Tim Baldwin and Prof. Karin Verspoor.
 I earned both my Bachelor’s (2016) and Master’s (2018) degrees from the Beijing Institute of Technology.

-My research interests lie in natural language processing, with a particular goal to advance safe, factual, and empathetic human-AI interactions.
-My current work mainly focuses on LLM/LRM optimization in reasoning, safety, factuality and empathy, low-resource language model development, and machine-generated content detection.
+My research interests lie in natural language processing, with a particular goal to enable models to advance safe, factual, and empathetic human-AI interactions.
+My current work mainly focuses on LLM/LRM optimization in reasoning, safety, factuality and empathy, machine-generated content detection, and LLM applications in financial and medical domains.
 I have published papers in top-tier NLP conferences and journals such as ACL, TACL, EMNLP, NAACL and so on.

 news